LCA-EET/Lichdom/README.md

 - LCA: He coded this mod and proofread various documentation.

 - k4thos and others involved in making and publishing [Protagonist Can Die](https://forums.beamdog.com/discussion/74528/mod-player1-can-die) which was sometimes called Player1 Can Die.
-This mod was instrumental in the auto-revival ability of the Lich.
+This mod was instrumental in the auto-revival ability of the Lich.  k4thos also made EET, and there was much rejoicing!

 - Aaron Williams, author of Nodwick Comic: He was the first to use the phrase "Son of a Lich" regarding undeath.